mangal-interactions/mangal/reviews.md

 it is really simple to contribute data.
 If that is the case it should be stated clearly in the manuscript.

+> We agree entirely.
+To this end, we have updated the vignette on uploading data.
+The upload process was designed to be as simple as possible, and early users of the package reported no trouble uploading datasets.

 Other information your could consider including: Your “obs_type” field could be expanded to include more specific details about the sampling protocol